georgebabarus/magento-filesystem-extension/docs/source/extension/architecture.rst

 Upload images in the admin area
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Uploading files form user interfaces or programmatically should be compatible with any customization as log as is using the Magento standard interfaces and Filesystem object to obtain it.
+Uploading files from user interfaces or programmatically should be compatible with any customization as log as is using the Magento standard interfaces and Filesystem object to obtain it.

-Nevertheless, the business logic is not changed, and cloud storage services are integrated using a regular/local filesystem interface.
+Nevertheless, the business logic is not changed, and cloud storage services are integrated using a core filesystem interface.

 .. image:: _static/architecture/upload-image.png
   :alt: Upload image for product or CMS blocks